Diploma in Journalism

 Are you looking for a career in journalism?
 Is your dream to become a paid journalist reporting on the world around you?
+Do you have a disability and have always felt the barriers to study are too high?

+The course will be delivered through a mixture of self-study (on the NCTJ’s e-learning platform) and tutor-led workshops.
+The workshops will take place online over a 3 term period, with 10-14 weekly 1.5 hour live sessions per term.
 Each session will be recorded with live captioning by a stenographer and made available online for further viewing and revision.
 We are aware that some students have a preference for BSL and we are currently seeking funding to provide this in the future.

 We are looking for the strongest candidates with a proven passion and dedication to make journalism and working within media a career path.
 The National Lottery funding is enabling us to provide highly subsidised access to the Level 5 Diploma and provide this in a fully accessible online environment.